 However, you can instead swap either the cake, filling or frosting for a store-bought version.
 You can also use a yellow cake or white cake boxed mix for the cake sponges.

-You can make your own strawberry filling or instead buy a premade jar of strawberry jam preserves / compote.
+You can make your strawberry filling, or buy a premade jar of strawberry jam preserves or compote.

-I like to use white granulated sugar (caster sugar) for this cake recipe, but you can instead swap this for golden caster sugar instead.
-This will give it a delicious caramel hint.
+I use white granulated sugar (caster sugar) for this cake recipe, but you can swap this for golden caster sugar for a delicious caramel hint.

 You can use any neutral flavoured oil for the cake sponge, such as vegetable, canola or sunflower oil.